 If you are not going to have a puppy in bed with you at first, I strongly suggest a crate for him/her.
 You don’t want a puppy roaming around in the middle of the night chewing electrical cords or any other possible hazard.
 A crate will also help with potty training, but you have to take it slow.
 Puppies like keeping their area clean, and as long as you let them out regularly during the night they will try to hold it until you come to let them out.
 Again, they can only hold it for so long so don’t scold them if they have an overnight accident in a kennel.
 I have found positive reinforcement with potty training to work very well, and fast.
 Give them lots of praise every time they go when and where you want them to, and continue to do that until potty training has been a total success.

-If you choose to switch your puppy off the food he is currently on (Diamond Brand Puppy Food) you will need to gradually change the food.
+If you choose to switch your puppy off the food it is currently on (VICTOR- Purpose Active Dog and Puppy Grain Free) you will need to gradually change the food.
+You must be certain to put the puppy on a Large Breed formula!!!
+DO NOT feed a regular puppy food formula to a large breed dog.
+Doing so will greatly increase the odds of your dog developing a host of skeletal problems, called developmental orthopedic diseases (DOD).
+It will also void any hip guarantee from us because it is that large of a factor.
 We do send an 6-pound bag of their current food home with you so you can make the switch.
 If you change the puppy’s food too quickly, they will get an upset stomach and may get diarrhea.
 Everyone always wants to know how much to feed a puppy.
-I have always fed more than the recommended amount from the manufacturer, but they don’t always eat more.
+Proper nutrition is as important as proper amounts.
+There is no easy answer to how much to feed, it has to be continuously adjusted to prevent your puppy from being overweight for their age.
+Excess weight can cause skeletal issues as well as the wrong kind of food.
 When your puppy hits about 4 months old, you will likely notice they will start looking slimmer all of a sudden.
 This is a time when your puppy will need a little more nutrition.
 They are sleeping less, and moving more.
 They are growing rapidly, and will need adequate nutrition to fuel that growth and exercise.
 If you increase the puppies food amount and they get pudding stools out of nowhere, you may be feeding a bit too much for their systems to handle.
 This is common with puppies; pudding stools happen a lot.
 There is a difference between pudding stools and watery though, watery is not something you should see unless there is a reason.

 We strongly advise against grocery store pet foods and treats.
 They are lower quality, and they usually have mostly grains and inferior meat sources.
 Please do not feed your dog Milk Bones, as they have no nutrition and actually some ugly ingredients in them.
 That’s why they are cheap.
 But never feed your dog a rawhide.
 These are both toxic due to extreme processing and can get stuck inside your dog’s digestive system requiring expensive surgery and sometimes can prove fatal to your dog.
 The ONLY dog treats I feed my dogs besides their dog food is whole fresh foods.
 We can do this easily as we keep chickens/cows/hogs on our farm, but you can buy a dozen eggs and feed half a dozen a week and the cost is fairly small.
 They love raw eggs, and it’s great for their coats!
 We give fat/gristle off cuts of steak to our dogs, it’s very good for them.
 We give steak bones, but never give cooked chicken bones to a dog.
 They have slivers and can get stuck in your dog’s mouth, throat, and intestines.
 Ouch!